hammerspacecouk/hammerspacecouk.github.io/_posts/2019-12-23-effective-todos.md

 ---

 “Todo” comments are inevitable part of development.
 Not all problems can be solved right away and so you find yourself stating `//todo` in a hope that you’ll come back to it.

+In an ideal world these kind of tasks would be captured in your issue tracker and properly scheduled for fixing, but in practice that doesn't happen.
+Either because it seems too small, is blocked by something else, or it feels like it contextually belongs next to the code.

 Months or years later you encounter the line `// todo – fix this` but you don’t know how.
 You reach for `git blame` only to find that you yourself wrote it.
 “Curse you, past me!”

 It’s important to write todo comments in a way that’ll be most effective in getting them removed later.
 No todo should be immortal.
 These are potential practices to help with that aim.